-Why is zero referred to as love?
-In sports, if you don’t score, it’s said you scored a “big ole goose egg.”
+In sports, if you don’t score, a common saying is that you scored a “big ole goose egg.”
 Some believe a similar French term is the reason why having zero points in tennis is referred to as “love.”
 The French word, “l’ouef,” translates to egg so it makes sense that “l’ouef” slowly morphed into “love” over the years.
 The fact that tennis (likely) originated in 12th-century France makes this explanation seem plausible.

 A less popular theory is based on the Dutch word, “lof,” which translates to honor.
 The thought is the player with zero (love) points is simply playing for honor because he/she certainly isn’t playing to win.

 As for the actual scoring system, a theory that seems plausible is based on a 19th-century game called sphairistike.
 It was popular amongst the British officers stationed in India.
 The scoring system was based on the different gun calibers used by the British naval ships.
 When firing a salute, the ships first fired a 15-pound gun on the main deck, then a 30 pound gun on the middle deck, and finally a 40 pound gun on the lower deck.
 That might be where this weird scoring system came from.

 - There’s a pineapple on top of the Wimbledon trophy.